Aria-Abbasi/Pacman-ai/README.md

 - Add more ghosts and different types of food.
 - Implement different strategies for the ghosts to make the game more challenging.
 - Improve the game visualization.

+## Updates
+- The code has been refactored into a Pacman class for better organization and encapsulation.
+All related functions are now methods of the Pacman class.
+- Alpha-beta pruning has been added to the minimax function to improve the game AI.